mlinfra-io/mlinfra/README.md

     - mlflow # can be mlflow or neptune or determined or weaveworks or prometheus or grafana and so on...
 ```

-- Other stacks such as feature_store, event streamers, loggers or [cost dashboards](https://www.nebuly.com/) can be added via community requests.
+- Other stacks such as feature_store, event streamers, loggers or [cost dashboards](https://www.kubecost.com/) can be added via community requests.
+- For more information, please [check out the docs](https://platinfra.github.io/) for detailed documentation.

 ## Vision